matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 message in each thread are only able to approximate the actual ordering, as they rely on timestamps.

+If a homeserver announces support for this feature, a client can stop this fallback behavior and instead just append the recurse parameter to the initial request.

 ## Proposal

 It is proposed to add the `recurse` parameter to the `/relations` API, defined